easeaico/pulse-go/docs/Methodology/SystemMethodology.md

 @anchor system-stabilization
 ### Stabilization

 The engine stabilizes with a multi-step process.
 The engine must be initialized and reach a stable state prior to modifying the patient condition.
 This is completed by using a dynamic stabilization protocol to execute the engine until a specified set of criteria are met, then any patient chronic conditions are applied.
 These conditions modify patient parameters and model values to represent the new patient state.
 The engine must restabilize using the dynamic protocol to achieve a stable state.
-This process is outlined in Figure 2.
+This process is outlined in @figureref {StabilizationProtocol}.

 <center>
 <a href="./Images/System/Stabilization.png"><img src="./Images/System/Stabilization.png" width="550"></a>
-<i>Figure 2.
-Overall the engine stabilization protocol.
+<i>@figuredef {StabilizationProtocol} Overall the engine stabilization protocol.
 This highlights the multi-step process required to initialize either a healthy or chronically ill patient prior to executing a scenario.</i>
 </center><br>

 #### Dynamic Stabilization